-Tier 1
+Tier 1 2017 €'000s Tier 1 2016 €'000s

-Called up share capital 5,000,000
+Called up share capital 5,000 5,000

-Revaluation reserve 3,000,000
+Revaluation reserve 3,036 3,036

-Profit and loss account 9,462,901
+Profit and loss account 10,104 9,463

-Reconciliation reserve 324,616

-Reconciliation reserve 324,010
+Reconciliation reserve 434 325

-TOTAL OWN FUNDS 17,823,203
+Total Own Funds 18,574 17,823

-The Company has assessed the composition of its own fund items as at 31st December 2016 and considers that it is of the highest quality and comprises solely of Tier 1 Capital.
+The Company has assessed the composition of its own fund items as at 31st December 2017 and considers that it is of the highest quality and comprises solely of Tier 1 Capital.
+The main movement from prior year relates to the profits for the year.
 Processes and procedures have been put in place so that any additional share capital is analysed prior to its injection.
 The analysis shall include the impact the classification will have on the Minimum and Solvency Capital Requirements and be presented to the Executive Directors for their review.